FlauschBert/bpi_temp7/README.md

 * `bpi_temp7` goes to `/etc/init.d`
 * `bpi_temp7.service` goes to `/etc/systemd/system`

 To publish the new service in the system do a:
 `systemctl daemon-reload`

 And to start the service on system startup do a:
 `systemctl enable bpi_temp7.service`

 With scripts installed you also can start-stop the executable:
-* ´service bpi_temp7 start`
+* `service bpi_temp7 start`
-* ´service bpi_temp7 stop`
+* `service bpi_temp7 stop`

 # References